My Name Is Legion (novel)

 My Name Is Legion is a novel by A. N. Wilson first published in 2004.
 Set in London in the first years of the 21st century, the book revolves around two main topics: Britain's gutter press and Christian religion.
 On the one hand, the novel satirises the detrimental influence yellow journalism can have on individuals, society and politics both domestic and international.
-On the other hand, My Name Is Legion discusses the role of the churches in contemporary civil society, of faith in a secularised world, and of evil as an undeniable force in our lives—why it exists (leading to the theological question of theodicy) and what believers can actively do to make the world a better place to live in.
+On the other hand, My Name Is Legion discusses the churches' role in contemporary civil society, of faith in a secularised world, and of evil as an undeniable force in our lives—why it exists (leading to the theological question of theodicy) and what believers can actively do to make the world a better place to live.

 Plot introduction

 In the novel, a mentally disturbed teenager who might be suffering from schizophrenia (or rather dissociative identity disorder, as the illness is never diagnosed) behaves as if he were possessed by demons.
 Also, the fictional tabloid whose proprietor and staff are described in the book is called The Daily Legion.